 Don't let yourself be caught off guard.
-Prepare for your interview by reviewing what questions to expect, and how to answer them.
+Prepare for your interview by reviewing questions to expect and how to answer them.

 Be prepared with a list of questions to ask the employer so you're ready when you asked if you have questions for the interviewer.
-Take a look, as well, at the questions you should not ask during a job interview and here are the worst interview answers that you should avoid at all costs.
+Review questions you should not ask during a job interview and the worst interview answers that you should avoid at all costs.

 Don't make the mistake of badmouthing your boss or coworkers.
-It's sometimes a smaller world than you think and you don't know who your interviewer might know, including that boss who is an idiot...
+It's sometimes a smaller world than you think and you don't know who your interviewer might know, including that boss who you think is an idiot.
 You also don't want the interviewer to think that you might speak that way about his or her company if you leave on terms that aren't the best.